open-contracting/deploy/docs/reference/index.rst

 -  `Linode <https://cloud.linode.com/>`__ for the `Helpdesk CRM <https://crm.open-contracting.org>`__

    -  `Network status <https://status.linode.com/>`__: The relevant systems are: Regions: EU-West (London), Backups: EU-West (London) Backups.
    -  **Access**: The 'opencontractingpartnership' and 'opencontracting-dogsbody' users have full access.
-The 'opencontracting' user has limited access.
    -  **Backups**: It is configured to have one daily backup and two weekly backups.
 Dogsbody also configured daily and weekly backups to `Google Cloud Platform <https://ocds-standard-development-handbook.readthedocs.io/en/latest/systems/services.html#cloud-platform>`__.

 -  `Hetzner <https://robot.your-server.de/server>`__ for Kingfisher